-- Nails should not be longer than 1⁄2 inch - Do not wear artificial nails or extenders when having direct patient contact. - Non-hospital approved lotions should not be used because they may break down the latex gloves and we would not have the necessary SDS information.
+- Nails should not be longer than 1/4 inch - Do not wear artificial nails or extenders when having direct patient contact.

 Supplies, Equipment, & Linen

 - Expired supplies are a safety violation so please check expiration dates on supplies including foam-in/foam-out containers, alcohol wipes, syringes, etc. - EKG pads need to be placed in a ziplock bag & labeled with a 28-day expiration date from the time opened. - Wet Contact Time for Purple PDI Sani-Cloth Wipes = 2 minutes - Wet Contact Time for Orange PDI Sani-Cloth Wipes = 4 minutes (used for C.diff) - Know how equipment needs to be cleaned per manufacturer's Instructions-for-Use (IFU) - Make sure no equipment is in the hallway for more than 30 minutes - Make sure nothing is blocking exit doors, fire extinguishers, pull alarm stations, oxygen shut off valve, etc.